Test-Time Matching: Unlocking Compositional Reasoning in Multimodal Models: Methods

-Together, these observations reveal an \emph{arbitrage opportunity}: one can improve model performance under \groupscoretext by (i) selecting the most likely matching under \matchscoretext and (ii) overfitting to that matching at test time to transfer gains.\footnote{Since overfitting to matchings induced by \matchscoretext achieves the same level of performance under \groupscoretext, throughout the paper, we report raw model performance under \groupscoretext and our algorithms' performance under \matchscoretext.
+Taken together, these observations imply that \textbf{\groupscoretext systematically underestimates model capability}: it imposes unnecessary constraints and can miscount correct matchings as wrong.
+In fact, one can easily improve model performance under \groupscoretext by (i) selecting the most likely matching under \matchscoretext and (ii) overfitting to that matching at test time to transfer gains.\footnote{Since overfitting to matchings induced by \matchscoretext achieves the same level of performance under \groupscoretext, throughout the paper, we report raw model performance under \groupscoretext and our algorithms' performance under \matchscoretext.
 The latter can always be converted to equivalent \groupscoretext performance with an additional overfitting step.} We refer to this approach as \simplematchtext with \matchscoretext.
 In the commonly studied case with $k=2$, the expected group score of a random guessing model increases from $1/6$ to $1/2$.

 \paragraph{Empirical validation.} We evaluate \simplematchtext on SigLIP \citep{zhai2023sigmoid} and GPT-4.1 across three established compositional reasoning benchmarks with $k \times k$ group structures: Winoground \citep{thrush2022winoground}, MMVP-VLM \citep{tong2024eyes}, and Colorswap \citep{burapacheep2024colorswap}.
 Results are presented in \cref{fig:main}. \simplematchtext reveals substantial hidden capability: SigLIP-B16 improves from $10.25 \rightarrow 67$ on Winoground, $22.96 \rightarrow 81.48$ on MMVP-VLM, and $30.33 \rightarrow 88$ on ColorSwap, surpassing all previous results without access to additional data \citep{wu2023role, vaishnav2025cognitive, zhang2024vipact, burapacheep2024colorswap}.
 GPT-4.1 also improves dramatically, from $69.75 \rightarrow 91.38$ on Winoground, $68.15 \rightarrow 88.52$ on MMVP-VLM, and $91.08 \rightarrow 97.42$ on ColorSwap---\emph{yielding the first result to surpass the estimated human performance of 85.5 on Winoground} \citep{thrush2022winoground}.